 Additionally, many of these islands feature exciting cultural attractions, from colourful markets to historic cities and vibrant local traditions such as dance and music festivals.
 And of course, there are plenty of shopping opportunities as well, whether you’re looking for souvenirs or fine jewellery or just want to enjoy some retail therapy while on vacation.
-So if you’re looking for a holiday that includes some adventure, beauty, and culture, then consider a Caribbean cruise.
+So if you’re looking for a holiday that includes some adventure, beauty, and culture, then consider a cruise vacation.

 When To Go On A Caribbean Cruise

 If you’re looking to avoid any potential travel disruptions from tropical storms and full-scale hurricanes, you’ll want to book your cruise for dates from December to May.
 However, prices will be higher during these months due to demand.

 Another factor to consider is whether you’re looking to escape the cold weather in Europe or North America or escape the crowds.
 If it’s the former, you’ll obviously want to book your cruise for January or February and enjoy tropical temperatures when everyone at home has the central heating turned up.
 On the other hand, if you’re looking to avoid large crowds, you might want to book your cruise for dates when the children are still at school and it’s not half-term.

 Book the cruise of your dreams and see the Caribbean by sea.